Updated: 6 days ago

-With instagram and facebook attributing to the hype of tautog (tog) or blackfish fishing, many novice anglers are curious about the fishery and are jumping on head boats come the opening of the 5 fish bag limit in October(Jersey regulations).
+With instagram and facebook attributing to the hype of tautog (tog) or blackfish fishing, many novice anglers are curious about the fishery and are jumping on head boats come the opening of the 5 fish bag limit in November(Jersey regulations).
 For one, I highly encourage taking a crack at this fishing.
-It's no secret that blackfish is a difficult and intimidating fishery, but with the help of this article I will share the basic process to putting these funny-looking, great tasting fish on the deck.
+It's no secret that blackfishing is a difficult and intimidating fishery, but with the help of this article I will share the basic process to putting these funny-looking, great tasting fish on the deck.

 Dress for Success (must read nitrile gloves hack)

-As far as fall/winter blackfishing goes, you could lose before even leaving the house in the morning if you fail to dress properly.
+As far as fall/winter togging goes, you could lose before even leaving the house in the morning if you fail to dress properly.
 Layers is the name of the game to staying warm on the rail all day so be sure to double up on socks, wear waterproof boots, and break out the long johns.
 I highly suggest a pair of fishing slickers and a quality windbreaker, but if you don't want to invest, insulated overalls or old ski gear will do the trick.
 Check out the shop on my site for a tog hoodie that will keep you warm and looking fresh!
 Take note on this blackfish hack right here, be sure to pack a box of nitrile gloves, like the kind doctors wear, and hand warmers.
 On cold days, tuck a hand warmer into your nitrile gloves to keep them toasty and dry under a thinner pair of gloves.
 Remember to always pack a few extra layers to store in the cabin for when the weather man is wrong about the windchill!

 Keep your Tackle Stupid Simple